 - Defendants' efforts to delve into the details of Plaintiff's prior psychiatric treatment is exactly what the statutory patient-therapist privilege is designed to protect.

-WHEREFORE, for the foregoing reasons Plaintiff requests that the Court enter a Protective Order quashing the subpoenas served on the Random Lane Doctors and precluding any further discovery requests regarding Plaintiff's prior mental health treatment.
+WHEREFORE, for the foregoing reasons Plaintiff requests that the Court grant this Motion to Quash and enter a Protective Order quashing the subpoenas served on the Random Lane Doctors and precluding any further discovery requests regarding Plaintiff's prior mental health treatment.

 MILLER & ZOIS, L.L.C.